camunda-community-hub/camunda-platform-7-camel/README.md

 ## Start a process instance from a Camel route

 Send a message to the Camel endpoint `camunda-bpm:<process definition>`.
-The property `CamundaBpmProcessInstanceId` will be available to the downstream processesors in the Camel route.
+The property `CamundaBpmProcessInstanceId` will be available to the downstream processors in the Camel route.

 Check the test [StartProcessFromRouteTest](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/java/org/camunda/bpm/camel/spring/StartProcessFromRouteTest.java) and it's Spring configuration in [start-process-from-route-config.xml](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/resources/start-process-from-route-config.xml).